If it’s always been your dream to work at Walt Disney World, you might be wondering if this is something that’s possible.

 Disney Program Fees and Payment

-When working in Orlando, you’ll need to think carefully about your finances.
+When working in Orlando at the Walt Disney parks, you’ll need to think carefully about your finances.

 There’s so much to see and do here, so you’ll want to make sure you have enough to cover your days off and living expenses.